 Wonder Dog is a side-scrolling platform game developed by Core Design and published by JVC Musical Industries in 1992 for Sega CD.
 It was ported to the Amiga in 1993.

-There were some pretty mixed reviews of Wonder Dog upon release, but most were more positive than not.
-I love platformers myself so it’s a little hard to go wrong for me.
-Wonder Dog is colorful, comical, and there is plenty to discover on each level.
-It’s also not overly complicated so it can appeal to any gamer.
+There were some mixed reviews of Wonder Dog upon release, but most were more positive than not.
+I love platformers, so it’s a little hard to go wrong.
+Wonder Dog is colorful and comical, and there is plenty to discover on each level.
+It’s also not overly complicated so that it can appeal to any gamer.